waynefox/waynefox/readme.md

 ## Blog & Portfolio<a href="https://waynefoxdev.com" target="_blank"> Waynefoxdev</a>

-This is a ever growing list and document, the idea around it for me is to help any other developer with the list of extensions for vscode to chrome and firefox to hardware and home office equipment, and even to show that no matter your age you can make a change and advance yourself, to assist in show that not even i started out using the most advanced softwares or hardware around and that so can any one else, and one last thing, to show prespective employers what i use and have as info would not fit on a modern CV / Resume
+I'm a self-taught developer with a passion for JavaScript and becoming a full-time developer in React and its eco system.
+I'm working towards a career change from taxi driving to Web- development.
+I Love to learn and have found that JavaScript and React bring the most interest.

 ---

-## Portfolio - Chance to show off
+## Portfolio

-## Hardware - What i have and use
+## Hardware

 - Macbook Pro - Mid 2013, 8GB RAM, Catalina OS<br/>
 - 27inch ViewSonic VA2719-SH - <a href="https://www.amazon.co.uk/gp/product/B06X8WL6LB/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1" target="_blank">Click to View</a>

-## Programming Languages - What i'm proficient at
+## Programming Languages

 HTML<br/>
 CSS<br/>